hayespan/.vim/README.md

 .vim
 ====

-how to install?
+How to install?

 1.

-    make sure you have installed git and vim
+    Make sure you have installed git, vim, ctags and cscope.

 2.